arvimal/BootCamp/004-Networking/README.md

 #### 1.1.
 Layer 1 - Application Layer

   1. Check if the Application is up and running (ps -aux, pgrep, top)
   2. Check if the application is listening on the port. (netstat)
   3. Check if firewall rules are blocking the port (iptables -L and list the port/service)

 #### 1.2.
 Layer 2 - Presentation layer

   1. Since this layer deals with mapping various formats to the underlying layers, check if things like encryption etc.. are causing problems.

 #### 1.3.
 Layer 3 - Session layer

   1. Check if localhost is able to establish a session to the running service, as well as other nodes.
-    2 A successful session would show an ESTABLISHED flag in netstat, provided the service works over network sockets.
+  2. A successful session would show an ESTABLISHED flag in netstat, provided the service works over network sockets.

 #### 1.4.
 Layer 4 - Transport layer (TCP packet capture using tcpdump/Wireshark)

-    * This may require packet captures and analysis using the RFC for that particular service.
+  1. This may require packet captures and analysis using the RFC for that particular service.
-    * Starting a packet capture and then trying to establish a session from the client to the server would help.
+  2. Starting a packet capture and then trying to establish a session from the client to the server would help.
-    * Analyze the packet capture and check if the requests and replies are according to the RFC.
+  3. Analyze the packet capture and check if the requests and replies are according to the RFC.
 There are multiple instances where a service implementation breaks an RFC and the client won't proceed further since it doesn't know what to do next.
 Lots of NFS/CIFS issues which can come up in this layer.

 #### 1.5.
 Layer 5 - Network layer (Use ping and traceroute)

-**NOTE:**
+1. PING

 Ping the network to understand ICMP packets are going through.
 If so, IP packets should go through as well.

   * Ping the local loopback to understand the network stack works as intended.
   * Ping the localhost IP address
   * Ping other hosts in the N/W subnet.
   * Ping the Gateway
   * Ping multiple hosts outside the subnet, including the destination (if the destination is outside the N/W subnet)

+2. Traceroute

 If `ping` does not work, use `traceroute` to understand where it fails.
 The packets may not be routed properly to the destination, and may have been failing somewhere in between.